-Assistant Professor of Physical Therapy B.S.
+Associate Professor of Practice, Physical Therapy B.S.
 University of Rhode Island M.S.P.T.
 Boston University george.coggeshall@simmons.edu

 Mr. Coggeshall joined the faculty in 2008.
 He has over 30 years of physical therapy practice experience in a variety of settings.
 Mr. Coggeshall was instrumental in creating the advanced master's P.T. program at Northeastern University.
 He also served as chair of the physical therapy assistant program at Bay State College; was the Director of Rehabilitation Services at Massachusetts Respiratory Hospital.
 He is a practicing physical therapist at the Brigham and Women's Hospital.
 His principal teaching responsibilities include prevention and treatment of the cardiovascular, pulmonary and musculoskeletal systems and physical therapy health care management.
+Currently, Mr. Coggeshall is the President of the Massachusetts chapter of the American Physical Therapy Association.